apolloniusoftyana/Makin-Waves-Sea-Shanty-/README.md

 # Makin-Waves-Sea-Shanty-
 Open Sourcing the Lyrics to a Sea Shanty I wrote, this is the 1st song I have ever written so maybe the community can help make it better.

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.